DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/Customer-and-Client-Management/Customer-and-Client-Management.md

 Navigate to: Care services Billing Billing invoices**

-1. Billing invoices that have not had a journal raised yet will display on the billing invoice list.
+1. Billing invoices that have not had a journal raised yet will be displayed on the billing invoice list.
 2. Select **Show all** to view all billing invoices if required.
 3. Click on the relevant **Billing invoice id** to view the billing invoice details.
 4. Click on **Generate billing journals** to generate a billing journal from the relevant invoice.